 Results Same as the Attack to Pacify action except that if this action proves successful, the target region becomes Pacified Tributary rather than Pacified.
 Only one winning Combat roll is required to force the region into Pacified Tributary (pt) status.
-Note, however, that the Pacified Tributary region will not like you very much.
+Note, however, very much.